 What you need to know: Territory size may be based on factors such as radius, population size, zip codes, and more.
 Details can be found in Item 12 of the FDD.

-Interested in franchise ownership like Carvel?
+Interested in ownership opportunities like Carvel?
 Request a free consultation with a Franchise Advisor now.

 Franchise 500 Ranking History